 How much you will recover in a case like this will depend on the amount of damages that were done to you as a result of the firing.
 In some cases, you could also sue for punitive damages, which basically means that you can sue to punish the employer to discourage actions like this in the future against other employees.
 This protects other people in the future from being retaliated against by an employer at work.

 How to Pursue a Case for Employer Retaliation

 You should first speak with an employer retaliation attorney in Los Angeles because they will help you with your case.
 Usually, they advise that you first file a complaint with the Equal Employment Opportunity Commission or EEOC.
 This organization looks at cases like this, discrimination and other wrongful cases where an employer took unfair action against someone.

 The EEOC will be the first place where you try to resolve your dispute, but if you can’t resolve it through the EEOC, you will request a letter for right-to-sue.
 This allows you to file a lawsuit in the courts.
 After speaking with a legal professional at this point, they will look at how to charge a lawsuit against an employer.
 This looks at any losses that you may have encountered as a result of the employer taking action against you.
 The damages that you might seek in cases like this include:

 - Lost wages

 - Pain and suffering

 What Options Do You Have Available to You

-You should first speak with an employment retaliation attorney Los Angeles law firm because of how they can help you to decide on what kind of options you have available to you.
+You should first speak with an attorney, as he or she can help you to decide on what kind of options you have available to you.
 Lawsuits can take a lot of time and money, and especially if you plan to sue a current employer, you should first look at the total cost to you.
-Your Los Angeles workplace retaliation lawyers will look at the specifics of your case to determine the advantages and disadvantages of filing a lawsuit.
+Your legal representation will look at the specifics of your case to determine the advantages and disadvantages of filing a lawsuit.
 In some cases, your lawyer will look to settle out of court because it might be more advantageous to you.